Easy, vegan Instant Pot Lentil Curry that takes less than an hour for a plant-based, high fiber, healthy meal everyone will enjoy

 Technically, you can use red lentils in lentil curry.
 However, red lentils do not hold up well when cooked for longer times, so they will probably be pretty mushy.
 If that's ok with you, then go ahead and use the red lentils.

-Plus, Lentil Curry is packed with fiber; one serving of this lentil curry has 17g of fiber (which is 70% of the recommended amount of fiber to get in one day).
-It's also high in iron and Vitamin C to help your body absorb the iron.
+Lentil vegetable curry is a delicious vegan, plant-based main meal.
+It's packed with fiber; one serving has 17g of fiber (which is 70% of the recommended amount of fiber to get in one day).

-What to serve with Lentil Curry
+What to Serve with Instant Pot Lentil Curry

 Final thoughts: